Astaroth368/NitrAuto/ReadMe.md

     - Dynamic config file path E.g. "dynamicconfig.ini"
 10. Upload the source files to your web server's root folder (You can use sub folders but will need to adjust the include path for the config file)
 11. `NitrAutoConfig.php` should be placed outside of your web root if possible.
 It's default include path is one directory above the web root (I.e. "../NitrAutoConfig.php")
 12. Configure a cron job (or Scheduled Task on Windows servers) to run the `nitrauto.cron.php` file every minute.
 How you do this will depend on your web host so unfortunately I can't provide instructions but there is lots of information on the Internet.
 The time string needed for the cron job to run every minute is `* * * * *`.
-Alternatively, if your server doesn't allow 1 minute intervals, you can use a third party server such as [cron-job.org](https://cron-job.org)
+Alternatively, if your server doesn't allow 1 minute intervals, you can use a third party service such as [cron-job.org](https://cron-job.org)

 # Scheduled Server Rates Configuration
 1. Create a dynamic config file with the name and path you configured in `NitrAutoConfig.php`